Travis Kelce Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 - Note: Kelce's stats vs. Broncos date back to 2016.

-- The 226.9 yards per game the Broncos are conceding through the air makes them the NFL's seventh-ranked pass defense.
+- The 226.9 passing yards the Broncos give up per game makes them the NFL's seventh-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Broncos defense is ranked fourth in the NFL.
+- The Broncos have conceded 20 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.

 Recent Performances